 That’s certainly, what I got.
 If you ask me of all the cities I’ve visited, Kolkata now stands as one of my top Indian gems and a city worth spending time in.

-Things to do in Kolkata
+Watch 16 Best Things to Do in Kolkata

-Things to Do in Kolkata (Do, See and Eat)
+Written Guide of Things to Do in Kolkata (Do, See and Eat)

 Kolkata is the capital of India’s West Bengal state. and formerly the capital of India when it was under the British Raj in 1773.
 Today it’s a city with a traditional soul, colonial architecture, cultural festivals, lots of car honking and street food.
 So come along.
 I’m going to show you my favorite highlights of this unique city.